phongctnguyen/React-Hooks/README.md

   * [data] -> Run at initial render -> Run after every rerender if data has changed since last render (scenario 3)

 ![useEffect](https://i.ibb.co/vDPf11Z/use-Effect-arguments.png)

+**useRef**
+- useRef returns a mutable ref object whose "*.current*" property is initialized to the passed argument (initialValue).
+The returned object will persist for the full lifetime of the component.

+Syntax:

+const refContainer = useRef(initialValue);